Marge Bruchac

 1999: Worcester Historical Museum, Worcester, MA.
 Exhibition consultant for “Presence and Persistence: Nipmuc Indians” for Curator Holly Izard.

-1997 - 2006: Old Sturbridge Village, Sturbridge, MA.
-Historical interpreter for more than 400 performances as “Molly Geet, the Indian Doctress” and staff training for “Interpreting Diversity and Prejudice in Nineteenth Century New England”.
+1997 - present: Old Sturbridge Village, Sturbridge, MA.
+Historical interpreter for more than 400 performances as “Molly Geet, the Indian Doctress” and staff training for “Interpreting Diversity and Prejudice in Nineteenth Century New England.”

 PROFESSIONAL & COMMUNITY SERVICE

-2009 - present: Secretary, Council for Museum Anthropology, American Anthropological Association
+2009 - 2016: Secretary, Council for Museum Anthropology, American Anthropological Association

 2007 - 2009: Board of Trustees, Plimoth Plantation, Plymouth, MA